Lemuel-Noah-Fernandez/MTRX2700-assignment1/README.md

 This module also includes a blueprint for a timer overflow interrupt, which can make a function run at set intervals independently of the rest of the software.
 Each time the timer overflows a counter is incremented, when this occurs a user written function can be run (`counter_overflow` is used as a default).
 The frequency at which the interrupt occurs can be determined by the size of the `counter` variable and the prescaler value.
 The default function used is trivial, but the program is capable of running time critical functions at highly accurate intervals.

 ## Integration (Ex.
 5)
+The task 5 module integrates functions developed in various other modules to complete specific tasks.
+As such, each of the tasks are very different.
+Task 1: Firstly, the `baud_rate` is set to 9600, the timers `TSCR1/TSCR2` are initialised and the serial port is set up through function `SCI1_setup`.
+The `subroutine_timer` function calculates time by recording the time that has passed at a reference `t_0`, and then subtracting this number from the updated timer once the subroutine is finished.
+The subroutine pastes whatever is inside the `input_string` onto the serial.

+Task 2: Baud rate and serial are set-up similarly to task 1.
+First the serial is read to obtain an ascii value which is to later be displayed onto the 7-segment display.
+A variety of different functions starting from `intialise_io` are called to initialise the seven segment display, and then to convert the value obtained from serial into numbers that can be recognisable on the 7-seg display.
+Finally, `output7seg` is called and looped to display the desired numbers.